xebiarohan/Javascript/2_Basics.md

 2. we can add it in head section or the body based on when we want to use the javascript code

-3. In case of multiple scripts add the scripts in order as the order matters
+3. In case of multiple scripts add the scripts in proper order as the order matters

 ```
 <head>